Grandma’s Irish Cake

 • Cut a line down the length of the loaf with a sharp knife.
 (Lets the fairies out.)

 • Ovens vary, don't they?
-In my pre-heated oven, I bake at 375° for 25 minutes on the top shelf.
-Then, I turn the pan around 180° and continue baking for another 25 minutes.
-You are looking for an internal temperature of 170° measured with an instant-read thermometer inserted in the center of the loaf, or until a probe comes out with hardly anything sticking to it.
-Bake another 5-10 minutes if necessary.
-Do not overbake.
+In my pre-heated oven, I bake at 350° for 60 minutes on the middle shelf.
+You are looking for an internal temperature of around 200° measured with an instant-read thermometer inserted in the center of the loaf, or until a toothpick comes out with nothing sticking to it.
+Bake longer if necessary, but do not over-bake.
 The loaf will continue baking after it comes out of the oven.
 One more thing: If it seems that the loaf is getting too brown, place a piece of aluminum foil loosely over the loaf during the last 10 minutes of baking.

-• Remove from oven and let the loaf pan sit on a wire rack for 20 minutes.
+• Remove from oven and let the loaf pan sit on the counter for 10 minutes.
 Then, carefully invert the pan, give a little tap, and the loaf should drop out with no sticking.
 Place the loaf on a wire rack and let it cool completely, at least an hour.
 Don't be tempted to sample the bread before it cools down.

 Notes

-I have updated this recipe in November 2023.
+I have updated this recipe in November 2025.
 Before that, I had suggested a lower baking temperature, but had trouble getting the loaf done just as it should.
 I consulted other recipes and adjusted the temp.
-Most importantly, I paid close attention to my digital thermometer and only let the internal emp get to 170°.
+Most importantly, I paid close attention to my digital thermometer and only let the internal temp get to at least 190°.
 This was the key to a perfect loaf.

 Once the bread is at room temperature, you can wrap it in foil or plastic.
 Don’t wrap it while warm because it will release moisture that will soften the crustiness.
 I urge you to consume the loaf within a few days or cut it in half and freeze what you don’t need now.
 Or just eat it all and make another loaf!